robertialenti/Canadian-Place-Name-Etymology/README.md

 The interactive map, saved as a HTML file is also made available in the `output` folder.

 <iframe src="https://github.com/robertialenti/Canadian-Place-Name-Etymology/raw/main/output/etymology_map.html" height="500" width="500"></iframe>

+You can explore this map [as its own web page here](https://github.com/robertialenti/Canadian-Place-Name-Etymology/raw/main/output/etymology_map.html)